 Under the master lease, we are responsible for subleasing the DST Property to tenants, for covering all costs associated with operating the underlying DST Property, and for paying base rent to the DST that owns such property.
-For financial reporting purposes (and not for income tax purposes), the DST Properties are included in our consolidated financial statements, with the master lease rent payments accounted for using the interest method whereby a portion is accounted for as interest expense and a portion is accounted for as a reduction of the outstanding principal balance of the financing obligation.
-During the years ended December 31, 2022 and 2021 we recorded interest expense related to the master lease in the amounts of \$20,859 and \$8,603, respectively.
-Upon the determination that it is probable that we will exercise the fair market value purchase option, we will recognize additional interest expense or interest income to the financing obligation to account for the difference between the fair value of the property and the outstanding liabilities.
-During the year ended December 31, 2022, we determined that certain properties were probable for exercising the fair market value purchase option and recorded additional non-cash interest expense of \$22,693.
-We will remeasure the fair value of these properties at each balance sheet date and adjust the non-cash interest expense recognized over the remaining term of the master lease for any changes in fair value.
-If we elect to repurchase the property prior to the maturity date of the master lease, we will record the difference between the repurchase amount and the financial obligation as additional non-cash interest expense in the period of repurchase.
+For financial reporting purposes (and not for income tax purposes), the DST Properties are included in our consolidated financial statements, with the master lease rent payments accounted for as interest expense.
+During the years ended December 31, 2023 and 2022 we recorded interest expense related to the master lease in the amounts of \$37,098 and \$20,859, respectively.
+We will record non-cash interest expense over the expected period until exercising of the fair market value purchase option for properties that have increased in fair value.
+We will recognize non-cash interest income at exercise of the fair market value purchase option for properties that have decreased in fair value.
+For the years ended December 31, 2023 and 2022, we incurred non-cash interest expense of \$76,186, and \$22,693 respectively.
+For the years ended December 31, 2023 and 2022, we recorded non-cash interest income of \$7,371 and \$0, respectively.
+Commencing on October 1, 2023, we have elected the fair value option for DST Programs launching after that date.

 For financial reporting purposes, the rental revenues and rental expenses associated with the underlying property of each master lease are included in the respective line items on our Consolidated Statements of Operations and Comprehensive Income.
-The net amount we receive from the underlying DST Properties may be more or less than the amount we pay to the investors in the specific DST and could fluctuate over time.
+The net amount we receive from the underlying DST Properties may be more or less than the amount we pay to the investors in the specific DST and are considered operating cash flows and could fluctuate over time.

-As of December 31, 2022, we sold approximately \$759,194 of interests related to the DST Program.
-As of December 31, 2022, the following properties are included in our DST Program:
+As of December 31, 2023, we have sold approximately \$1,116,000 of interests related to the DST Program.
+As of December 31, 2023, the following properties are included in our DST Program: